7RU7H/CTFs/HackTheBox/Retired-Machines/PhotoBomb/PhotoBomb-Helped-Through.md

 - Generally evaluate on a CTFy box
 - Timeings 1hr including scans:
 	- Solo -> Solo if fail Forums -> Ippsec Intro -> Ippsec Staggered
+- Make Photobomb in Azure as I failed timings
 Learnt:
 - WTFis Sintra
 - I need to do more Novel-For-Me stuff to improve how I overcoming new challenges